Home » Jaipur stakes

 Let’s take a look back at the last ten years of the Jaipur, to see if there are any insights that could be relevant to the 2024 race.

-Christophe Clement has been the most successful trainer during this period.
+The late Christophe Clement has been the most successful trainer during this period.
 From ten starts, his horses have won the race three times, finished second once and two others made the show.
 Yet the last of these winners came in 2018.

 William Mott is the most successful trainer in the history of the Jaipur with five wins.
 Two of them came as recently as 2021 and 2022.
 From eight starts, Mott’s horses have not just had two wins, but also a second place finish and a third place spot.